 The social science curriculum is designed to help students understand human nature and its role in past, present, and future events.
 It is based on the belief that an understanding of the past is fundamental to an understanding of the present.
 The analysis and interpretation of geography, history, government, and human psychology is essential in evaluating contemporary institutions, politics, cultures, and modern society.

 U. S. HISTORY (1 Unit, 2 semesters)

-Required (AP option available; AP exam required with additional charge) Prerequisites: Geography, World History, English II Honors option
+Required Prerequisites: World History, English II Honors option